smapjb/amq-perf/README.md

 ## Instructions

+I have tried to make this as friendly as possible for use within a locked down environment.
+One assumption that I have made is that you have access to the RHEL ecosystem - ie you have access to standard rhel yum channels either via satellite or access.redhat.com.

+All other dependencies can be overriden to pull from local proxies or self hosted servers.
+For example in `site.yml` you can override the Maven proxy to point to your corporate Artifactory or Nexus, and you can pull the Josh Dreagon zip archive from whereever you have downloaded it.

 ### Package install

 To run the playbook simply replace this with your inventory.
 Notice the --limit this confines the playbook to the group client_hosts this is because the playbook has hosts: all ready for execution in Tower.